agucabral21/store-credits/README.md

 ## Batch Process
-In /process you can find a nodeload_csv.js that will run an execution of batch load to de database from a csv.
+In "store-credits/process" you can find the load_csv.js that will run an execution of batch_load to de database from a specified csv.

 The format of the csv is the next one: